Human Rights in Business Operation

 • Strictly complying with environmental and safety laws and regulations and preparing an effective emergency and crisis management plan

-• Establishing appropriate remedies in cases where the Company is responsible for human rights violations in communities
+• Establishing appropriate remediation measures in cases where the Company is responsible for human rights violations in communities

 • Delivering safe products and services with quality standards and traceability